-- (1) A Police Officer II when assigned to the duty of riding a two-wheel motorcycle, shall be compensated at the corresponding step of Schedule 4. - (2) A Police Sergeant I, when assigned to the duty of riding a two-wheeled motorcycle, shall be compensated at the corresponding step of Schedule 8. - (3) A Police Sergeant II, when assigned as the Officer-in-Charge, Commercial Complaint Section, and required to ride a two-wheel motorcycle, shall be compensated at the corresponding step of Schedule 9. - (4) A Lieutenant II, when assigned as the Officer-In-Charge, Special Enforcement Section, Emergency Operations Division, and required to ride a two-wheel motorcycle, shall be compensated at the corresponding step of Schedule 12. - (5) A Police Officer II, when regularly assigned as a Tactical Flight Officer at Air Support Division, shall be compensated at the corresponding step of Schedule 7. - (6) A Police Officer III, when assigned as the Chief Tactical Flight Officer at Air Support Division shall be compensated at the corresponding step of Schedule 8. - (7) A Police Officer II, when assigned as a helicopter pilot, shall be compensated at the corresponding step of Schedule 8. - (8) A Police Officer III, when assigned as the chief helicopter pilot, shall be compensated at the corresponding step of Schedule 9. - (9) A Police Sergeant I, when regularly assigned as helicopter supervisor, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 9. - (10) A Police Sergeant II, when regularly assigned as assistant watch commander, Air Support Division, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 10. - (11) A Police Lieutenant I, when assigned as watch commander, Air Support Division, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 11. - (12) A Police Lieutenant II, when assigned as assistant commanding officer, Air Support Division, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 12. - (13) Any employee, when assigned to the Explosives Section, except as Officer-in-Charge, shall be compensated at the corresponding step of the third schedule above the schedule for their class and pay grade. - (14) Any employee, when assigned as Officer-in-Charge of the Explosives Section, shall be compensated at the corresponding step of the second schedule above the schedule for their class and pay grade.
+- 1. A Police Officer II when assigned to the duty of riding a two-wheel motorcycle, shall be compensated at the corresponding step of Schedule 4.
+A Police Officer II, when assigned to the Special Enforcement Section, shall be compensated at the corresponding step of Schedule 5. - 2.
+A Police Sergeant I, when assigned to the duty of riding a two-wheeled motorcycle, shall be compensated at the corresponding step of Schedule 8. - 3.
+A Police Sergeant II, when assigned as the Officer-in-Charge, Commercial Complaint Section, and required to ride a two-wheel motorcycle, shall be compensated at the corresponding step of Schedule 10. - 4.
+A Lieutenant II, when assigned as the Officer-In-Charge, Special Enforcement Section, Emergency Operations Division, and required to ride a two-wheel motorcycle, shall be compensated at the corresponding step of Schedule 13. - 5.
+A Police Officer II, when regularly assigned as a Tactical Flight Officer at Air Support Division, shall be compensated at the corresponding step of Schedule 7. - 6.
+A Police Officer III, when assigned as the Chief Tactical Flight Officer at Air Support Division shall be compensated at the corresponding step of Schedule 8. - 7.
+A Police Officer II, when assigned as a helicopter pilot, shall be compensated at the corresponding step of Schedule 8. - 8.
+A Police Officer III, when assigned as the chief helicopter pilot, shall be compensated at the corresponding step of Schedule 9.

-- (15) Any employee, when assigned to the Illicit Lab Squad, Narcotics Division, shall be compensated at the corresponding step of the first schedule above the schedule for their class and pay grade. - (16) Any employee, when assigned to the Hazardous Materials Unit, Uniformed Services Division, shall be compensated at the corresponding step of the third schedule above the schedule for their class and pay grade. - (17) A Police Officer III, when assigned to the Special Weapons and Tactics Unit of Metropolitan Division, shall be compensated at the corresponding step of Schedule 4. - (18) A Police Officer III+1, when assigned to the Special Weapons and Tactics Unit of Metropolitan Division, shall be compensated at the corresponding step of Schedule 5. - (19) A Sergeant II, when assigned to the Special Weapons and Tactics Unit of Metropolitan Division, shall be compensated at the corresponding step of Schedule 8. - (20) A Police Officer III, when assigned as a Dog Handler at Narcotics Division, or Metropolitan Division shall be compensated at the corresponding step of Schedule 4. - (21) A Police Officer III, when assigned as a Canine Training Officer at Narcotics Division or Metropolitan Division shall be compensated at the corresponding step of Schedule 5. - (22) A Detective II, when assigned as a Dog Handler at Narcotics Division, shall be compensated at the corresponding step of Schedule 7. - (23) A Sergeant II, when assigned as a Dog Handler at Narcotics Division or Metropolitan Division, shall be compensated at the corresponding step of Schedule 8. - (24) A Sergeant II, when assigned as a Trainer/Supervisor, Canine Unit, LAX, shall be compensated at the corresponding step of Schedule 8. - (25) Any employee, when assigned to the Bomb Detection K-9 Section, shall be compensated at the corresponding step of the third schedule above the schedule for their class and pay grade.
+- 9. A Police Sergeant I, when regularly assigned as helicopter supervisor, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 9. - 10.
+A Police Sergeant II, when regularly assigned as assistant watch commander, Air Support Division, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 10. - 11.
+A Police Lieutenant I, when assigned as watch commander, Air Support Division, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 11. - 12.
+A Police Lieutenant II, when assigned as assistant commanding officer, Air Support Division, and required to pilot a helicopter, shall be compensated at the corresponding step of Schedule 12. - 13.
+Any employee, when assigned to the Explosives Section, except as Officer-in-Charge, shall be compensated at the corresponding step of the third schedule above the schedule for their class and pay grade. - 14.
+Any employee, when assigned as Officer-in-Charge of the Explosives Section, shall be compensated at the corresponding step of the second schedule above the schedule for their class and pay grade. - 15.
+Any employee, when assigned to the Illicit Lab Squad, Narcotics Division, shall be compensated at the corresponding step of the first schedule above the schedule for their class and pay grade. - 16.
+Any employee, when assigned to the Hazardous Materials Unit, Uniformed Services Division, shall be compensated at the corresponding step of the third schedule above the schedule for their class and pay grade. - 17.
+A Police Officer III, when assigned to the Special Weapons and Tactics Unit of Metropolitan Division, shall be compensated at the corresponding step of Schedule 6. - 18.
+A Police Officer III+1, when assigned to the Special Weapons and Tactics Unit of Metropolitan Division, shall be compensated at the corresponding step of Schedule 7. - 19.
+A Sergeant II, when assigned to the Special Weapons and Tactics Unit of Metropolitan Division, shall be compensated at the corresponding step of Schedule 10. - 20.
+A Police Officer III, when assigned as a Dog Handler at Narcotics Division, shall be compensated at the corresponding step of Schedule 4A Police